-Two dead in Alabama after ‘flash flood emergency’ in Birmingham and a foot of rain
+Four dead in Alabama after ‘flash flood emergency’ in Birmingham and a foot of rain

 Doppler radar estimates that the greatest totals were found just 12 miles south of the center of Birmingham, primarily in the areas between Hoover and Pelham to the south along Interstate 65 and Alabama Highway 31.
 Radar-derived totals were estimated between 11.7 and 13.4 inches.

-The heaviest rain appears to have fallen between high-precision airport rain gauges to the north at Shuttlesworth Airport and west in Bessemer, but members of the public working as cooperative observers reported high-end rainfall.
+The heaviest rain appears to have fallen between high-precision airport rain gauges to the north at Birmingham-Shuttlesworth International Airport and west in Bessemer, but members of the public working as cooperative observers reported high-end rainfall.
 One observer reported 10.21 inches in Pelham’s Little Oak Ridge Estates, while another report of 9.36 inches was received to the northwest near the Indian Estates Lake.
 One personal weather station in Hoover logged 14 inches.

 A foot of rain in 24 hours in Pelham is considered a 200-year rainstorm.